-Carbon monoxide poisoning, overheating or mishandled fuel canisters and faulty equipment are all problems you can encounter with your gas camping equipment.
+The airborne risk of carbon monoxide poisoning, and risks associated with overheating or mishandled fuel canisters and faulty equipment are all problems you can encounter with your gas camping equipment.
 Follow the steps on this page to stay safe while camping.

 Carbon monoxide poisoning